jrosen48/utk-homepage/content/post/2020-07-05-take-a-break.md

 and finished revisions for a long worked on article.

-Then, George Floyd was murdered, and a personal period of learning, discussion, and action began.
+Then, George Floyd was murdered, and a personal period of learning, discussion, and the beginning of action.
 My wife began a pretty intense summer course schedule for her Information Sciences graduate program, including a four-week mini-term class.
 I wasn't (and am not) teaching, but things felt like they somehow picked up pace, with a conference, a weeklong teacher PD, another conference, and a one-day workshop.
 Research